 Massachusetts organizations that provide an environment to test and validate digital health products or services can apply to join the Massachusetts Digital Health Sandbox Network.
 Approved sandboxes are eligible to receive grant funding to support projects that validate the products and services offered by digital health companies with a presence in Massachusetts.

 Apply to a Sandbox

-The Digital Health Sandbox Program currently has eight sandboxes in the network.
+The Digital Health Sandbox Program currently has ten sandboxes in the network.
 Companies interested in partnering with a sandbox can learn more about the sandboxes and how to apply to work with them on the Sandbox Network page.
-Massachusetts companies seeking financial assistance to access the services at one of the eight sandboxes are encouraged to apply for the Digital Health Sandbox Grant Program.
+Massachusetts companies seeking financial assistance to access the services at one of the ten sandboxes are encouraged to apply for the Digital Health Sandbox Grant Program.
 The program provides grants up to $50,000 to subsidize the fees to work with the sandbox.
 The first step in applying for a grant is to contact a sandbox to determine if they can support your company.
-Grant applications will be accepted on a rolling basis; however, applications received by July 1, 2020 will be reviewed at the next Independent Steering Committee meeting in July 2020.
+Grant applications will be accepted on a rolling basis; however, applications are typically reviewed quarterly in January, April, July, and October by the Independent Steering Committee.

 Independent Steering Committee

 |Patricia Forts||Harvard Pilgrim Health Care|